I. Mission and Objectives

 and beneficial ways, creating long relationships.

-A prospective Visiting Scholar, normally sponsored by a LAS core or affiliate faculty
+A prospective Visiting Scholar, normally sponsored by a CLACS core or affiliate faculty

-member, can apply to the LAS by sending a cover letter indicating his or her interests and
+member, can apply to the CLACS by sending a cover letter indicating his or her interests and

 a curriculum vita.
 The decision to appoint a person as a visiting scholar is made by the